ElAtiendeBoludos/PeggleModPSP/README.md

 Replace the folders with the new ones included in this mod.

+/AlternateFiles is not needed to make the game work.
+They just contain AlternateFiles

 Optional: If you wish to use Scuffed Ohne instead of the custom artwork you can find these files under /AlternateFiles Bjorn.jp2 and Bjorn_.gif
 These 2 files should be dragged into /images/mainmenu to replace the custom artwork.